municodev/subway/README.md

 ## Use as a Skill

-Subway can be used as a skill for LLMs, giving AI agents the ability to generate, serve, and explore codebase maps using Subway's MCP tools.
+Once installed, Subway can be used as a skill for LLMs, giving AI agents the ability to generate, serve, and explore codebase maps using Subway's MCP tools.

 ### Install the Skill